Kannagi/AltairX/ISA.md

 * 1 LSU
 * 1 AGU

-Each cycle 2 or 4 opcodes are decoded and executed.
+Each cycle 2 or 4 opcodes are decoded.
 Each opcode as an index in the range [0; 3], which is its index in the 2 (or 4) uint32 opcodes buffer.
 Compute units are bound to some index, you can only use some compute units on some indices.

 | Opcode index | Available compute units for index                           |
 | :----------: | :---------------------------------------------------------: |